rcl-ssl/docs/installations/apache.md

 In your server, create a **Virtual Host** entry or file for your domain under the recommended folder.
 Use it to enable SSL and include the certificate files as required.

-If there is a SSL default template available in your apache server, then use the template to create the Virtual Host.
+If there is a SSL default template available in your Apache server, then use the template to create the Virtual Host.

 In **Linux**, the Virtual Host files are usually located at: